 Ptosis Surgery for adults

-Ptosis surgery typically involves the shortening of the muscles (tendons) that have the function of raising the eyelid.
-This muscle (tendon) is then reattached to the eyelid using sutures (row of stitches holding together the edge of a wound), which are hidden under the skin.
+For adult patients undergoing surgery for ptosis, the treatment typically involves the shortening of the muscles (tendons) which raise the eyelid.
+Once shortened, the muscle (tendon) is then reattached to the eyelid using sutures (stitches).
+These sutures are kept hidden beneath the skin.

 Ptosis surgery for children